Stephen Girard, America’s Napoleon of Commerce

 In 1830, Stephen Girard was knocked down by a horse and wagon while crossing the street in Philadelphia.
 The wheel ran over the left side of his face, cutting his cheek and ear and damaging his good eye.
 Despite his eighty years, he got up and walked unassisted to his nearby house.
 The wound was worse than initially thought and he was confined to bed for some time.
 Girard did recover and was able to return to work at the bank, but was increasingly feeble.
 The following year he caught the flu, which developed into pneumonia, which proved fatal.
 Stephen Girard died on December 26, 1831 at the age of 81.
 Click here to read his last words.
 Girard was given a huge public funeral by the city of Philadelphia.
 Many appreciative tributes were made regarding all he had done for the city and its inhabitants.
 He was buried in the vault he had built for Henri Lallemand (who predeceased him) in the Holy Trinity Catholic cemetery.

 At the time of his death, Girard was the wealthiest man in America.
 He left most of his fortune to charitable and municipal institutions.
 This included an endowment to establish a boarding school for “poor, white, male orphans” in Philadelphia.
-Girard’s will was contested by his relatives, but was upheld by the US Supreme Court in 1844.
-The case was considered a stinging defeat for Daniel Webster, who represented the Girard family.
+Girard’s will was contested by some of his relatives (not Henriette and her sisters, who were among the defendants), but was upheld by the US Supreme Court in 1844.
+The case was considered a stinging defeat for Daniel Webster, who represented the plaintiffs.
 The boarding school opened as Girard College in 1848.
-Girard’s remains were reinterred there in a marble sarcophagus in the vestibule of Founder’s Hall.
+Girard’s remains were re-interred there in a marble sarcophagus in the vestibule of Founder’s Hall.

 Nicholas Biddle paid tribute to Girard in 1833 when the cornerstone was laid: